jfhbrook/tfmod/README.md

 ## TODOs

-- [ ] bash shituation
-  - [ ] separate files
-  - [ ] combine with terraform templating
+- [ ] fix ugly error output
+  - suspect error is not of expected subclass
 - [ ] fix bug in help error handling in go-flag
+- [ ] leverage python cli help
-- [ ] stub commands for things implemented in bash
+  - [ ] implement stub commands for update and unwise
+  - [ ] template help output in parse-args
 - [ ] confirm prompt
   - clean up bash impl
-- [ ] config
+- [ ] command quoting
-  - git prefer https or ssh
-  - git prefer main branch
+  - clean up bash impl
 - [ ] publish
   - module.tfvars
     - if no exist, exit and insist on a `tfmod init`